Winemaking: Crushing and primary (alcoholic) fermentation

 Yeast is normally already present on the grapes, often visible as a powdery appearance of the grapes.
 The primary, or alcoholic fermentation can be done with this natural yeast, but since this can give unpredictable results depending on the exact types of yeast that are present, cultured yeast is often added to the must.
 One of the main problems with the use of wild ferments is the failure for the fermentation to go to completion, that is some sugar remains unfermented.
 This can make the wine sweet when a dry wine is desired.
 Frequently wild ferments lead to the production of unpleasant acetic acid (vinegar) production as a by product.

 During the primary fermentation, the yeast cells feed on the sugars in the must and multiply, producing carbon dioxide gas and alcohol.
 The temperature during the fermentation affects both the taste of the end product, as well as the speed of the fermentation.
 For red wines, the temperature is typically 22 to 25 °C, and for white wines 15 to 18 °C.

 For every gram of sugar that is converted, about half a gram of alcohol is produced, so to achieve a 12% alcohol concentration, the must should contain about 24% sugars.
 The sugar percentage of the must is calculated from the measured density, the must weight, with the help of a specialized type of hydrometer called a saccharometer.
 If the sugar content of the grapes is too low to obtain the desired alcohol percentage, sugar can be added (chaptalization).
 In commercial winemaking, chaptalization is subject to local regulations.

+Similar to chaptalization is amelioration.
+While chaptalization aims to raise final alcohol percentage through the addition of sugar, amelioration aims to raise the alcohol percentage and dilute the acidity levels through the addition of water and sugar into the grape must.
+This wine adjustment was commonly used in New York State's cooler wine regions, such as the Finger Lakes AVA.
+Amelioration is also subject to federal regulations.

 Alcohol of more than 12% can be achieved by using yeast that can withstand high alcohol.
 Some yeasts can produce 18% alcohol in the wine however extra sugar is added to produce a high alcohol content.